Few-Shot Prompting: How It Works & When to Use It

 Best Practices for Effective Few-Shot Prompting

 Relevance of examples is critical in few-shot prompting; they should closely align with the target task.
-Selecting relevant and task-specific examples is crucial to provide examples.
+Selecting relevant and task-specific examples is crucial to providing examples.
 Consistent formatting across examples aids the model in recognizing patterns, greatly influencing effectiveness.

 Avoiding overly complex prompts prevents confusion and improves performance.
 Providing examples that cover various aspects of the desired task helps the model generate responses better, leveraging domain-specific knowledge and tackling more complex tasks with multiple prompts, including predefined categories.